AstrolabDAO/docs/developers/interaction.md

 APRs can be computed analytically by recovering the individual APRs from each strategy and using their share of liquidity to calculate a weighted average.
 APRs can also be calculated empirically by comparing the last two share values.

-(Coming soon: graph from The Graph and Dune dashboard)
+(Coming soon: graph from The Graph and Dune dashboard.)